-Date: May 2006 Committee: Entertainment and Social Events Committee Status: Standing Responsible To: Board of Directors Reports To: Board of Directors and The Membership Date of Amendment or Replacement: May 2015, February 2017, April 2018
+Date: May 2006

+Committee: Entertainment and Social Events Committee

+Reports To:Board of Directors and The Membership Date of Amendment or Replacement: May 2015, February 2017, April 2018

-- 1. To provide ongoing social events sponsored by Sarcee Meadows Housing Cooperative for all residents. - 2.
-To plan social events and seek board approval prior to each event. - 3.
+1. To provide ongoing social events sponsored by Sarcee Meadows Housing Cooperative for all residents.

+- 2. To plan social events and seek board approval prior to each event. - 3.
 To ensure that appropriate liquor licenses and PAL insurance is obtained, when required, whenever there is a social event where liquor is served. - 4.
 To work in co-operation with the board, staff and other committees. - 5.
 To review detailed function reports of all events, which will include all expenses incurred and any revenue generated. - 6.
 To maintain confidentiality of personal information, sign and abide by the Ethical Conduct Agreement for Committee Members.